Black greenhouse slug (Milax gagates)

 Baits are the only registered chemical controls.
 These must be placed where slugs will encounter them in order to be effective.
 Baits are required year-round in moist, irrigated areas, but are most effective if placed after fall rains in dry conditions.
 Rain quickly degrades baits, so reapplication will be required.
 Cereal-based mini-pellets perform best in the PNW.

-- iron (ferric) phosphate bait-Slower activity than metaldehyde baits, and application rate is three to four times higher than that of metaldehyde.
+- iron phosphate bait-Slower activity than metaldehyde baits, and application rate is three to four times higher than that of metaldehyde.
+Not registered for use on pumpkin.
 Some formulations are OMRI-listed for organic use.

 Management-chemical control: COMMERCIAL USE